Maison Cupcake

 • Classes and Events

-December 14, 2009 by Sarah / Maison Cupcake
+December 14, 2009 by Sarah Trivuncic 12 Comments

 Amongst the dregs of my recent yard sale you will find a reindeer that poops jelly beans, a broken kettle and a heap of Trinny and Susannah books.
 These are still bound for the charity store or dump but I am seeing other items with new eyes.
 These terracotta dishes, once sold filled with desserts from Marks and Spencer are perfect for Mediterranean and Middle Eastern food.

 Last week, my son was having a fabulous time elsewhere with his friends and I had a rare opportunity to photograph food in daylight.
 Three dishes to shoot and using my new found inspiration from Meeta of “What’s For Lunch Honey?”
 I had plans to style them all up individually in my back bedroom where the best light is.
-It was a gloomy rainy day or else I would have been outside as had been successful for for the Banana Pecan Fudge cake and Mini Sugar Plum Tarte Tatins last month.
+It was a gloomy rainy day or else I would have been outside as had been successful for for the Banana Pecan Fudge cake and Mini Plum Tarte Tatins last month.

 The fabrics you see are all from a previous Christmas project left over in my “Magpie Cupboard”.
 I like that my Magpie Cupboard now has purpose and is not just nagging me about unfinished (unstarted usually) sewing projects.

 Food Blogger Connect has given me plenty to think about, one thing is how I want to be more organised and know a little further in advance what I will be writing about and when.
 Quite often I want to cook something and put it on here but then decide it would be more relevant at a different time of year.
-So if you want strawberry cheesecake here you need to wait until Wimbledon.
+So if you want strawberry cheesecake here, you need to wait until Wimbledon.

 Sunday: cooking in a blur